plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ### ETAG Usage by Clients

-Clients can cache the device resources as proxy to reduce network traffic, for that it need to have cached etag with GET responses.
-As the ETAG is encoded in each `CONTENT` response for GET command from the device, the client can check if the associated ETAG is still valid, by sending ETAG in request to the device.
-If the ETAG is valid the device responds with a `VALID` code without body, or a `CONTENT` code with the current ETAG and the body if the ETAG is not valid.
+To optimize network traffic, clients can cache device resources as a proxy.
+This caching process requires the client to store the cached ETAG received with GET responses.
+Each `CONTENT` response from the device includes an encoded ETAG for the GET request.
+To determine if the ETAG is still valid, the client can send the ETAG in a request to the device.
+If the ETAG is valid, the device will respond with a `VALID` code and no body.
+If the ETAG is not valid, the device will respond with a `CONTENT` code containing the current ETAG and the corresponding body.

 {{< note >}}
 For OCF interfaces, the ETAG remains unaffected even if different representations of the resource are available, except for the batch interface (`oic.if.b`).
 The ETAG is specifically tied to the state of the resource itself, regardless of the interface used.